 Incoming admitted graduate students may be eligible for awards based on review of the academic record, letters of recommendation, reasons statement, and test scores.
 Selected students will be contacted by email prior to their first semester.

-Continuing students will receive an email to their UWM email account at the beginning of each semester that includes the scholarship application.
+Continuing students will receive an email to their UWM email account in the spring semester that includes the scholarship application.

 This annual award is funded by AG Architecture to identify and assist an M.Arch student with academic and design merit who has specific interest in the design, development, and construction of senior living and related multi-family residential developments.